-A frequency response of 50 – 22000 Hz, power handling at 600 watts and RMS 300 watts per pair, Damped XL Mesh Fibre Cone, aerodynamic die-cast aluminium basket, vented bottom plate, the HSK is a high energy series component speaker, manufactured with a Neodymium oversized magnet and Loss-less Polymer Rubber Surround.
+A frequency response of 50 – 22000 Hz, RMS 270 watts per pair, Damped XL Mesh Fibre Cone, aerodynamic die-cast aluminium basket, vented bottom plate, the ESK is a high energy series component speaker, manufactured with a Neodymium oversized magnet and Loss-less Polymer Rubber Surround.

 Hertz is renowned for extremely well-constructed equipment, and this 2-way system with an HV 165XL woofer and the HT 28 tweeter is no different.
 The design has a 2db increase in output integrated throughout the range,and with the extensive tweeter mounting accessories, including a grille for the woofer, this system will look sleek and elegant in any car.